chenhsong/chenhsong.github.io/iChen/doc/cpp_integration_api_reference.md

 ### Remarks

-Each controller connected to an iChen® 4.0 Server must send a *heartbeat* at regular intervals.
+Each controller connected to an iChen® Server 4 instance must send a *heartbeat* at regular intervals.
 This *heartbeat* interval is configurable, and defaults to 10 seconds.
-In other words, by default, this library sends a *heartbeat* to the iChen® 4.0 Server once every 10 seconds.
+In other words, by default, this library sends a *heartbeat* to the iChen® Server 4 instance once every 10 seconds.

 If a *heartbeat* is not received from the server after a (configurable) period of time, defaulted to 20 seconds, the server *may* then assume that the client is dysfunctional or terminated and *may* disconnect the client.

-Call this method only when the default required *heartbeat* interval of the iChen® 4.0 Server has been changed.
+Call this method only when the default required *heartbeat* interval of the iChen® Server 4 instance has been changed.
 When that happens, set the *heartbeat* interval to at least 1/2 or 1/3 of the server's required *heartbeat* interval.